-This scholarship was established by Laura E Porter of Pratt, Kansas, to aid young men, graduating from PCC, in continuing their education at a college or university.
-There are two phases to the scholarship:

-- 1. An outright financial award is made to selected male graduates each year.
+- a.
+Floyd Carpenter Memorial Scholarship - i.
+Graduates of Pratt Community College who plan to continue their education as music majors at a college or university are eligible to apply for this scholarship. - b.
+William Novotny Family Scholarship - i.
+This scholarship was established by Laura E. Porter of Pratt, Kan., to aid young men, graduating from PCC, in continuing their education at a college or university.
+There are two phases to the scholarship: - 1.
+An outright financial award is made to select male graduates each year.
 Scholarship, participation in activities and general contributions to the life of the college are taken into consideration in making these awards. - 2.
-There is also a loan privilege.
-Any PCC male graduate wishing to continue his education beyond the community college level and needing money to do so may make application for a loan.
-Information may be obtained in the Financial Aid office.

-The Miss America/Waterford Crystal/Tara Holland,

-Miss America 1997 Scholarship
+There is also a loan privilege Any PCC male graduate wishing to continue his education beyond the community college level and needing money to do so may make application for a loan.
+Information may be obtained in the Financial Aid office. - c.
+The Miss America/Waterford Crystal/Tara Holland, Miss America 1997 Scholarship - i.
 The scholarship was established by the Miss America Organization and Waterford Crystal, Inc. in honor of Tara Holland, Miss America 1997.
 Candidates must be female and pursuing a major or minor in music and/or music education, or be enrolled in a minimum of six (6) credit hours per semester in music (MUS) curriculum courses.
 Entering freshmen must have graduated with a 3.25 high school grade-point-average, have participated in high school music education or activities and be recommended by a high school music educator or an administrator.
 Candidates who have completed one year of study at PCC must have attained a 3.0 grade-point-average.

-Services for Students

-The student is the number one priority at Pratt Community College.
+Services for Students The student is the number one priority at Pratt Community College.
 A variety of services are offered including financial aid, work-study opportunities, social activities, admissions, registration, residence life, college relations, tutoring, special needs services, advising, counseling and college health.